fhennig/nightfire/README.md

 - Implement a midi mode that listens in a thread for midi signals.
 - a "random walk" for color hue
 - a "beat" function for light intensity
-- a pulsating/heart beat function for light intensity
-- a rainbow function for color hue

 ## TODO

-- move the palette color representation
-- implement query structure to query mode settings
+Light source mode.

+Have a mode that has an internal (x, y) coordinate of a light source, and a function to calculate light intensity at distance.
+Then set the light intensity of every stripe according to its distance to the light source.